 Examiners will recognize that it is sometimes difficult to express search needs accurately in textual terms.
 This occurs often, though not exclusively, in mechanical arts where, for example, spatial relationships or shapes of mechanical components constitute important aspects of the claimed invention.
 In such situations, text searching can still be useful by employing broader text terms, with or without classification parameters.
 The traditional method of browsing all patent documents in one or more classifications will continue to be an important part of the search strategy when it is difficult to express search needs in textual terms.

 Having determined what search tool(s) should be used to conduct the search, the examiner should then determine the appropriate search strategy for each search tool selected.
-The appropriate search strategy should be determined by the examiner on a case-by-case basis along with consultation with other examiners ** > , < supervisory patent examiners, and/or trained professional on-line search personnel, where appropriate.
+The appropriate search strategy should be determined by the examiner on a case-by-case basis along with consultation with other examiners, supervisory patent examiners, and/or trained professional on-line search personnel, where appropriate.

-In order for examiners to acquire specialized skills needed to determine an appropriate field of search in their specific arts, each Technology Center may develop supplemental specific guidance and training for its examiners.
-This training will augment general training and information on search tools that is normally provided through the ** > Office of Patent Training and Search and Information Resources Administration.
+In order for examiners to acquire specialized skills needed to determine an appropriate field of search in their specific arts, each Technology Center may develop specific supplemental guidance and training for its examiners.
+This training will augment general training and information on search tools that is normally provided through the Office of Patent Training and Search and Information Resources Administration.

-904.02(a) Classified Search
+904.02(a) Classified Search [R-07.2015]

 The areas to be searched should be prioritized so that the most likely areas of finding relevant prior art are searched first.
 For documenting the field of search see MPEP § 719.05.
 See MPEP § 1302.10 for search information printed on the face of a patent.

-904.02(b) Search Tool Selection
+904.02(b) Search Tool Selection [R-07.2015]

 Detailed guidance on the choice and use of specific search tools can be established only within the context of the special requirements of each Technology Center (TC).
-However, a general methodology following a “decision tree” process, set forth below, for making broad decisions in search tool selection is suggested.** >
+However, a general methodology following a “decision tree” process, set forth below, for making broad decisions in search tool selection is suggested.

-904.02(c) Internet Searching
+904.02(c) Internet Searching [R-07.2015]

 The ultimate responsibility for formulating individual search strategies lies with individual Patent Examiners, Scientific and Technical Information Center (STIC) staff, and anyone charged with protecting proprietary application data.
 When the Internet is used to search, browse, or retrieve information relating to a patent application which has not been published, other than a reissue application or reexamination proceeding, Patent Organization users MUST restrict search queries to the general state of the art unless the Office has established a secure link over the Internet with a specific vendor to maintain the confidentiality of the unpublished patent application.
 Non-secure Internet search, browse, or retrieval activities that could disclose proprietary information directed to a specific application which has not been published, other than a reissue application or reexamination proceeding, are NOT permitted.

 This policy also applies to use of the Internet as a communications medium for connecting to commercial database providers.DOCUMENTING SEARCH STRATEGIES (ARTICLE 10)

-All Patent Organization users of the Internet for patent application searches shall document their search strategies in accordance with established practices and procedures as set forth in MPEP § 719.05 II.(F).
+All Patent Organization users of the Internet for patent application searches must document their search strategies in accordance with established practices and procedures as set forth in MPEP § 719.05 II.

-904.03 Conducting the Search
+904.03 Conducting the Search [R-07.2015]

 It is a prerequisite to a speedy and just determination of the issues involved in the examination of an application that a careful and comprehensive search, commensurate with the limitations appearing in the most detailed claims in the case, be made in preparing the first action on the merits so that the second action on the merits can be made final or the application allowed with no further searching other than to update the original search.
 It is normally not enough that references be selected to meet only the terms of the claims alone, especially if only broad claims are presented; but the search should, insofar as possible, also cover all subject matter which the examiner reasonably anticipates might be incorporated into applicant’s amendment.
 Applicants can facilitate a complete search by including, at the time of filing, claims varying from the broadest to which they believe they are entitled to the most detailed that they would be willing to accept.

-In doing a complete search, the examiner should find and cite references that, while not needed for treating the claims, would be useful for forestalling the presentation of claims to other subject matter regarded by applicant as his or her invention, by showing that this other subject matter is old or obvious.
+In doing a complete search, the examiner should find and cite references that, while not needed for rejecting the claims, would be useful for forestalling the presentation of claims to other disclosed subject matter regarded by applicant as his or her invention, by showing that this other subject matter is old or obvious.

-In all references considered, including nonpatent, foreign patents, and domestic patents, the examiner should study the specification or description sufficiently to determine the full value of the reference disclosure relative to the claimed or claimable subject matter.
+In all references considered, including NPL, foreign patents, and domestic patents, the examiner should study the specification or description sufficiently to determine the full value of the reference disclosure relative to the claimed or claimable subject matter.